 ENVI® does not correctly resample land cover (ordinal) data using majority filtering.
 This results in an excessive number of zero albedo values when analysing their statistical properties by land cover class.
-Bespoke software needed to be written and employed.
+In future, ERDAS-IMAGINE will need to be employed.